 Common causes of water damage include:

 In addition to immediate damage, long-term water issues like mold or structural weakening can lead to more expensive repairs.
-Taking prompt action when water damage occurs is critical to reducing the impact on your home and insurance claim.
+To understand the importance of addressing water damage quickly, see our Guide to Water Damage Restoration.

 What Types of Water Damage Are Covered by Homeowners Insurance?

-Homeowners insurance typically covers sudden and accidental water damage, as noted by insurance providers like Allstate and 1-800 WATER DAMAGE.
+Homeowners insurance typically covers sudden and accidental water damage, as noted by insurance providers like Allstate and CEO Restoration.
 This includes damage from events such as burst pipes, roof leaks caused by storms, and water used to put out fires.

 Here are some common water damage scenarios covered by most insurance policies: